 For most lenders, the answer is yes.
 But, it depends solely on whether the company follows state law.

 See, legitimate alternative lenders adhere to state law and follow local regulations.
 For example, payday and car title loans are illegal in many states.
-And states that do allow them often cap their fees, APRs and the maximum amount they can charge a borrower.
+And states that do allow them often cap their fees, APRs, and the maximum amount they can charge a borrower.
 The regulations are used to keep payday lenders from exploiting unsuspecting borrowers.

-If I have Bad Credit, Can I Still Get an Unsecured Personal Loan?
+If I Have Bad Credit, Can I Still Get an Unsecured Personal Loan?

-The lending market is an extremely competitive space and with plenty of companies fighting for your business, many lenders are willing offer unsecured loans to borrowers with bad credit.
+The lending market is an extremely competitive space, and with plenty of companies fighting for your business, many lenders are willing to offer unsecured loans to borrowers with bad credit.
 Moreover, with the modernization of credit analysis – instead of focusing solely on your credit score – lenders now take a holistic approach and examine your entire financial situation.
-Like we mentioned above, variables like your work history, education, spending activity and savings balance can all be used to overcome a bad credit score.
+Like we mentioned above, variables like your work history, education, spending activity, and savings balance can all be used to overcome a bad credit score.

 How to Increase Your Chances of Obtaining an Unsecured Personal Loan?